benbrastmckie/.config/README.md

 I recommend forking my config so that you have your own version that you can customise for yourself.
 To do so you will need to make a GitHub account.
-Then click `Fork` in my GitHub config repo.
+Then click `Fork` in my GitHub config repo in order to copy the repo over to your GitHub.
-This will copy the repo over to your GitHub.
+You will need to make yourself the owner, and there is no need to include other branches besides the master branch.
-Now you can click the `Code` button in your forked config repo on GitHub, selecting SSH, and copying the address which you will use below.
+Once you have forked the repo, you can click the `Code` button in your forked config repo on GitHub, selecting SSH, and copying the address which you will use below.
 Alternatively, if you don't want to fork for some reason, click the `Code` button in my repo, copying the address in the same way.
 Now you are ready to open the terminal back up and run the following commands: